medusajs/medusa/docs/content/development/backend/configurations.md

 Where `test` is the name of the database schema that should be used instead of `public`.

-### Changing Database Type
+### Changing or Setting Database

-Remember to run migrations after you change your database type to `postgres` from another type:
+Remember to run migrations after you change or set your database:

 ```bash
 npx @medusajs/medusa-cli migrations run